jsguerra/astro-pico-blog/README.md

 # Astro Pico CSS Blog

 An Astro setup with Pico CSS for styling.
+Functional search page using Reactjs component and built in pagination for the blog.

 ## 🧞 Commands